4kasun/gap-tmpr/README.md

 ## How to Run project

-To run the project you should run followin g two command in seperate terminal for get dev environment
+To run the project you should run following two command in seperate terminal for get dev environment

 ```
 php artisan serve